raphaellmsousa/roboticND/project5/README.md

 This is the final project of the Robot Nanodegree from Udacity.
 The main goal is coding a Home Service Robot to pick up and delivery a package autonomously.

 For this project, it was necessary to perform localization, mapping and navigation.
+Next, it is presented a brief explanation about these problems.

 ## Localization

 Localization isn't an easy task!
-Consists in determining the pose (x, y and theta) of the robot in a mapped environment.
+Consists in determining the pose and orientation (x, y and theta) of the robot in a mapped environment.
 As presented in the classes, there are 3 types of localization problems:

 1. Position Tracking (local localization): in this problem, the robot knows the initial position and has to estimate its position and oriantation while it moves out on the environment;